Sam Blue

-Also worked in artist manager at Plan C Management with Christian Ulf-Hansen.
+Also worked an artist manager at Plan C Management with Christian Ulf-Hansen.
 The company's artists included the singer-songwriter, Tobias Fröberg (Sweden); & Kathryn Williams.

 Career

 In the 1980s Blue sang with the bands Emerson (one single on Neat Records) LA Secrets, Paul Samson's Empire, and Ya Ya (who released one album on WEA/Warner Bros 1988).

 In 1993 was asked to join the new version of Ultravox led by Billy Currie and included Vinny Burns, Tony Holmes and Gary Williams.
 After standing in for a previous singer on some shows, Blue was asked to join.
 He co-wrote the Ingenuity album with Currie and Burns.
 One other live album was released.

 Blue then collaborated on Vinny Burns solo album 'The Journey'. with Burns and Gary Hughes.

 The next collaboration with Burns was the Burns Blue album 'What if', with Pete Jupp and Bob Skeat.